Joel Klatt names 10 Big Ten-SEC college football matchups he wants to see

 Klatt: “We heard a lot in the playoff a couple of years ago about Neyland North, and listen, Tennessee fans, to your credit, you showed up huge in that playoff game.
 There’s no doubt there was more orange in the stands than I saw of any other color in my history call in a college football game in Columbus at the Shoe.
 I want to see Ohio State go return the favor, (I) like Ohio State at Tennessee.”

-Ohio State spoiled Tennessee’s CFP party the other year and now Klatt wants to see the Big Ten giant head into SEC country.
+Ohio State spoiled Tennessee’s CFP party a couple years ago and now Klatt wants to see the Big Ten giant head into SEC country.
 We’d want to see that too.
 Although the Buckeyes, with the way they’ve played since the playoff game, might be a considerable road favorite.

 LSU vs. USC